tiprankstipranks

 Environmental / Social - Risk 1

-Our activities are subject to environmental laws and regulations that may increase our costs of doing business and restrict our operations.
+Our activities are subject to environmental laws and regulations that may change, thereby increasing our costs of doing business and restricting our operations.

 All phases of our operations are subject to environmental regulation in the jurisdictions in which we operate.
 Environmental legislation is evolving in a manner that may require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects, and a heightened degree of responsibility for companies and their officers, directors, and employees.
 These laws address emissions into the air, discharges into water, management of waste, management of hazardous substances, protection of natural resources, antiquities and endangered species, and reclamation of lands disturbed by mining operations.
 Compliance with environmental laws and regulations, and future changes in these laws and regulations, may require significant capital outlays and may cause material changes or delays in our operations and future activities.
 It is possible that future changes in these laws or regulations could have a significant adverse impact on our properties or some portion of our business, causing us to re-evaluate those activities at that time.